-On behalf of Americans for Financial Reform and other undersigned organizations, we urge you to oppose any of a package of bills designed to gut the Consumer Financial Protection Bureau that are scheduled for markup as soon as Wednesday, 20 November in the House Financial Services Committee.
-We urge you not to co-sponsor or support these or any similar bills.
+On behalf of Americans for Financial Reform and other undersigned organizations, we urge you to oppose HR 3193, the so-called "Consumer Financial Protection and Soundness Improvement Act of 2013," which is a Rules Committee rollup of a package of bills designed to gut the Consumer Financial Protection Bureau.
+The bill is scheduled for a floor vote as early as today.
+We urge you to oppose this legislation.